Tree Stand Safety

-The department partnered with the Marshfield Clinic Research Foundation and the UW Hospital and Clinics in 2014 to learn more about treestand accidents and how to prevent.
+The Wisconsin DNR partnered with the Marshfield Clinic Research Foundation and the UW Hospital and Clinics in 2014 to learn more about tree stand accidents and how to prevent them.
 A thorough review of medical reports found some common themes, the most important of which is that deer hunters often overestimate their ability to avoid accidents.

 Wood can rot, tree steps snap, railings fail and climbers slip.
-None of hunters that wound up in trauma center in our study considered these possibilities when they began their climbs.
+None of the hunters that wound up in the trauma center in our study considered these possibilities when they began their climbs.

-Make using a fall-restraint device part of your routine every time you hunt above the ground regardless of whether you hunt with a ladder stand, a tower stand or hang-on stand.
+Use a fall-restraint device every time you hunt above the ground, regardless of whether you hunt with a ladder stand, a tower stand or a hang-on stand.